teijatestaaja/learning-android/README.md

 My objective is to spend minimum of 15 minutes a day learning the development of Android applications.

+8.12.2024 Google Android Developers: Took a codelab [Setup Android Studio](https://developer.android.com/courses/pathways/android-basics-compose-unit-1-pathway-2) in which I created my first Android app and learned to run it on Android Emulator.
+(30 min)
 7.12.2024 Google Android Developers: Took a codelab [Practice Problems: Kotlin Basics](https://developer.android.com/codelabs/basic-android-kotlin-compose-intro-kotlin-practice-problems)
 <br> and downloaded and installed Android Studio.
 (90 min)
 6.12.2024 Google Android Developers: Took a codelab [Create and use functions in Kotlin](https://developer.android.com/codelabs/basic-android-kotlin-compose-functions).
 (15 min)